flutter/website/src/content/ui/adaptive-responsive/more-info.md

 ---
 title: Additional resources
 description: >-
   Other resources that you might find useful when writing adaptive apps.
 short-title: Learn
 ---

 ## Examples

-If you'd like to see how these concepts come together, check out the source code for the following apps/demos:
+If you'd like to see how the adaptive and responsive concepts (as described in these pages) come together. check out the source code for the following apps:

 * [Wonderous][]
 * [Flutter adaptive demo][]